Best Fish Shelters for Goldfish and Koi 2022 (Models Compared)

 Even if you don’t have any immediate issues with predators, sometimes it is better to have a shelter just in case.
 If feeding grounds become less fruitful in one location, predators will start searching for better options, and it may be only a matter of time before your pond appears on their daily menu.

-Will a shelter stop herons eating my fish?
+Will a shelter stop herons from eating my fish?

 With that said, some herons are much more persistent than others, and sometimes it’s almost impossible to deter a hungry heron that is confident with its surroundings.
 For maximum protection against this stubborn predator, fish shelters are best combined with other forms of deterrent, such as decoys, sprinklers, or fences.
 For more information on protecting your pond against herons, check our full guide on this here.